saritasa-nest/saritasa-github-actions/README.md

     with:
       ENVIRONMENT: production                                      # The Environment for deploy
       SERVER_HOST: 50.87.253.20                                    # The pruduction server
-      SSH_DEPLOY_USER: ${{ vars.SSH_DEPLOY_USER }}                 # The username for for connect to production server via ssh
+      SSH_DEPLOY_USER: ${{ vars.SSH_DEPLOY_USER }}                 # The username for connect to production server via ssh
-      PLAYBOOK_PATH: ci/ansible/ansistrano-deploy.yml              # The path to the file relative to the repository
+      PLAYBOOK_PATH: ci/ansible/ansistrano-deploy.yml              # The path to the file relative to the repository from which the deployment is made
       DEPLOY_PATH: ~/deploy/                                       # The path to deploy on the production server
       DEPLOY_REPO: git@github.com:saritasa-nest/ceai-wordpress.git # The repository for deploy
       DEPLOY_BRANCH: develop                                       # The branche for deploy